-- Balance: The concept of balance incorporates many factors in food presentation.
-The presentation must be balanced through the selection of food by choosing complementary flavors, colors, food items, etc. Also, food should be prepared using different but complementary cooking methods and arranging it on appropriate china in an appetizing presentation.
+Balance- the concept of balance incorporates many factors in food presentation.
+The presentation must be balanced through the selection of food by choosing complementary flavors, colors, food items, etc. Also, food should be prepared using different but complementary cooking methods and arranging it on appropriate china in an appetizing presentation

-- Selection of Food: Complex and simple types of food should be balanced.
+Selection of Food- complex and simple types of food should be balanced

-- Colors: Always important in food, but especially so in presentation.
-Color reinforces freshness, quality, and proper cooking methods.
+Colors- is always important in food, but especially so in presentation.
+Color reinforces freshness, quality, and proper cooking methods

-- Variety: Use variety in color without giving a "circus" effect.
+Variety- use variety in color without giving a "circus" effect.
 Earth tones with vibrant color are often successful.
-Usually foods that taste good together will naturally harmonize in color.
+Usually foods that taste good together will naturally harmonize in color

-- Cooking Methods: Avoid repetition by using different and compatible methods.
+Cooking Methods - avoid repetition by using different and compatible methods

-- Shapes: Avoid combining the same shapes on one plate.
-Avoid too many whole or stuffed items or too many loose mixtures on the same plate.
+Shapes- avoid combining the same shapes on one plate.
+Avoid too many whole or stuffed items or too many loose mixtures on the same plate

-- Textures: Utilize purées, custards, and fried, toasted items, to provide different textures; however, avoid combining too many similar textures on the same plate.
-The basic textures to work with are smooth, coarse, solid, and soft.
+Textures-utilize purées, custards, fried, toasted items, to provide different textures; however, avoid combining too many similar textures on the same plate.
+The basic textures to work with are smooth, coarse, solid and soft

-- Flavorings or Seasonings: Avoid using the same seasonings to provide flavor.
+Flavorings or Seasonings- avoid using the same seasonings to provide flavor.
 Do not put lemon or vanilla in everything if they will be served on the same plate.
-The flavors should be complementary like rich with lean, spicy with bland, smoky (salt) with sweet, sweet with sour (acid), sweet with spicy.
+The flavors should be complementary like rich with lean, spicy with bland, smoky (salt) with sweet, sweet with sour (acid), sweet with spicy

-- Using the Right Plate: Show case the food on plain plate, a colorful plate takes away from the food.
+Using the Right Plate-show case the food on plain plate, a colorful plate takes away from the food.
 The garnishes and components should never be on the rim of the plate.
-Always place hot foods on a hot plate and cold foods on a cold plate.
+Always place hot foods on a hot plate and cold foods on a cold plate

-- Flow and Sequencing:
+Flow and Sequencing-

-- Flow is the sense of movement on a plate.
+Flow is the sense of movement on a plate.

-Sequencing: Sliced items should be arranged in the order in which they are cut from the large piece.
+Sequencing- sliced items should be arranged in the order in which they are cut from the large piece.
 Since majority of the people are right-handed, meat should always go on the right side of the plate.
-Serviceability: The diner should not have to move around components to get to other items.
+Serviceability- the diner should not have to move around components to get to other items

-- Lines; Strong and Weak:
+Lines-Strong and Weak

-- Strong lines are natural in line and shape (figure A is the strongest line).
-Figure A strong line is slightly curved indicates a general direction of movement.
-(B, C, and D).
-Weak lines are represented by figures E and F.
+Strong lines are natural in line and shape (A is the strongest line), a strong line is slightly curved indicates a general direction of movement.
+(B, C, and D)